-Lithium Power (ASX:LPI) has announced the production of lithium carbonate samples from its Maricunga lithium brine project in Chile.
+Lithium Power (ASX:LPI) has increased its stake in the Maricunga lithium brine project in Chile.
 Highlights of the announcement include the following.

 The information in this email should not be the only trigger for your investment decision.
 We strongly recommend you seek professional financial advice whenever making financial investment decisions.

 Valuation: we maintain our valuation for Lithium Power of $1.13/share (share price $0.30), which assumes a positive resolution of the current legal dispute with CEOL/Codelco.
 We will review this valuation once the matter is finalised.